-It seems reasonable to suspect qualia exist as information expressed by nervous system activity, an idea mentioned briefly by David Chalmers in his self-proclaimed proto-theory of consciousness (Chalmers 277).
 Since information theory is a complex topic and spans multiple disciplines (Gray 373), this section will only introduce a few necessary concepts for discussing 'information' in a general sense.
 Oftentimes, information is considered to be semantic, or referring to concepts or states of affairs in the world, where messages are embedded in symbols or text to be identified by a reader (Shannon 379).
 Alternatively, information can also refer to the data or conceptual structure that the message is embedded in, since this structure is capable of transmitting the message from one source to a destination of some type (Shannon 381).
 Definitions of information have continued to expand over the years, where contemporary, domain-general notions state that information is also well-formed, meaningful, and truthful (Floridi 42; Sommaruga 255).
-Although these additional requirements are important to consider in discussions about neural or mental processing, for the purposes of introducing and explanation of qualia, my focus will remain on information as it pertains to data and meaning.
-By 'data', I am appealing to the taxonomically neutral concept which suggests that singularly, a datum is relational entity where data represents the relational structure generated from the relations between entities (Floridi 43).
+Although these additional requirements are important to consider in discussions about neural or mental processing, for the purposes of introducing an explanation of qualia, my focus will remain on information as it pertains to data and meaning.
+By 'data', I am referring to the taxonomically neutral concept which suggests that singularly, a datum is relational entity where data represents the relational structure generated from the relations between entities (Floridi 43).
 Examples include the black and white stripes of a bar code, or the strings of ones and zeros storing text or images inside electronic devices.
 From this perspective, we can see how data can be a source of information and semantic meaning, in addition to viewing data as a medium which meanings can be embedded in (Leonelli 198).
 Furthermore, information-processing refers to the series of steps or functions that aim to translate or transform incoming data to identify or obtain a message (Gray 379).
 Information-processing may also include functions such as data storage and retrieval, along with encoding and decoding (Floridi 47; Fresco and Wolf 81).
 Taken together, information and information-processing interact together to generate a system capable of transforming and storing data.